dstrick17/DacNet/README.md

 - 20 epochs max
 - Early stopping (patience=5)

 **Batch Size:** 16
 **Image Size:** 224x224

 **Why Transformers?**
-ViTs treat images as sequences of patches and apply self-attention to model global image features—an advantage when working with high-resolution images like chest X-rays.
+ViTs treat images as sequences of patches and apply self-attention to model global image features, which can be advantageous for complex medical images.

 ---

 ## Test-Images
-3 chest x-ray png files for the user to easily download and test on the huggingface streamlit app
+Folder that contains 3 chest X-ray PNG files for the user to easily download and test on the Hugging Face Streamlit app.

 ---

 ## Methodology
 - **Data Preprocessing:** Resize, normalize, and augment X-ray images
 - **Model Selection:** CNN and Transformer variants